StefanosTheDev/QST/BackTester/backtester/AlgoNotes.md

 // Step 4: Make sure that when we choose those filters it ligns up with the right option.

 // Step 5: Once we have that built out then we can start iteration process. / How this will work.

+Scenario: I fi want to pass the data from like a Form To a  nother component. there a few options.
+- Redirect and store result in a Context or Global State.

+Scenioar 2:

+Okay here can be my approach.

+Once I get the data passed in.
+I can upload that into a CSV...
+Then I can create an instance of this...

+2 Design Approaches I need to finess.